pragmaticbot/Web-Developer-Bootcamp/README.md

 * **Day 26**
   * Working on few API's and testing data and handling it.
 I'm also working with c9 now instead of normal iterm and atom.
 * **Day 27**
   * Started working on a Yelp clone using express and ejs as templating engine.
+Working on main functionalities of the site and basic styling.